bryanch0430-web/trading/frontend/trading-platform/README.md

 ## Database Configuration

 Before running the backend, ensure you have PostgreSQL installed and configured.
-Update the `SQLALCHEMY_DATABASE_URL` in your configuration file (located, for example, in a `database.py` file) with your PostgreSQL connection string:
+Update the `SQLALCHEMY_DATABASE_URL` in `database.py` file with your PostgreSQL connection string:

 ```python
 from sqlalchemy import create_engine